 In 2011 me and my husband were excited to welcome our second son into the world.
-As he was born and placed onto me I noticed his little ear and a large skin tag hanging from his cheek.
-The doctors and midwives could not tell me what had happened to Charlie or even give me a name for the condition.
-I went home that evening and resulted to googling it.
-Google confirmed that Charlie had Microtia.
-We had never heard of Microtia so we searched for a lot of answers online until the doctors confirmed that Charlie had Microtia Atresia and Hemifacial Microsomia at about 1 month old.
+When he was born and placed onto me I noticed his little ear and a large skin tag hanging from his cheek.
+The doctors and midwives could not tell me how this had happened to Charlie or even give me a name for what it was.
+The midwives even took him to see other medical professionals, but no one had an answer.
+We left the hospital with so many questions.
+I went home that evening and Googled ‘small ears’, and that mentioned ‘microtia atresia’ and we believed this was what Charlie was born with.
+We had never heard of microtia before, so we researched for answers online until the doctors confirmed that Charlie did in fact have microtia atresia and hemifacial microsomia at around 1 month old.

 Charlie’s request quickly became a reality when he was given his BAHA on a headband.
 He loved the new sounds it gave him but disliked wearing the band.
-A year and a half after first receiving it, Charlie underwent an operation to have the attract option put in, like a magnet in his head so that he no longer had to wear the headband.
-This was the best decision we could have made – Charlie now loves wearing his hearing aid and he says it gives him better sound than wearing it on a band.
-After healing, Charlie went to the hospital to re-programme the BAHA and when we left he turned to me and said, “Mummy, the wind!
+A year and a half after first receiving it, Charlie underwent an operation to have the BAHA attract.
+A magnet was screwed to his skull, which sits under the skin, and he no longer had to wear the headband.
+Charlie now chooses when he wants to wear his hearing aid, and he says it gives him better sound than wearing it on a band.
+After healing, Charlie went to the hospital to re-programme the BAHA, and when we left he turned to me and said, “Mummy, the wind!
 I can hear the wind!”
 For Charlie, it was like having new hearing all over again.
-A moment I will never forget, I knew then that we had made the right decision.
+A moment I will never forget.
+I knew then that we had made the right decision.

-Charlie is very proud to help represent Microtia UK by speaking at events in front of upto 200 people.
-He will happily share his positive thoughts and feelings about his Microtia and is happy to talk to anyone.
-Charlie loves raising money for the charity and has currently raised over £3,200.
+Charlie is very proud to represent Microtia UK by speaking at events in front of upto 200 people.
+He will share his positive thoughts and feelings about his microtia and is happy to talk to anyone.
+Charlie loves raising money for the charity and has currently raised over £3,500.
 He enjoys acting, dancing, singing, football, computers, gardening but most importantly, raising positive awareness in his every day life.
 He has a lot of friends and shines with confidence in all aspects of his work.
 Charlie proves that if you put your mind to it then anything is possible!
 Microtia does not stop you from doing anything.